avbotics/Spot-Micro-Control-and-Animation/README.md

 I attached a pdf file that gives some details about how inverse kinematics is built-up and correspondance between calculated angles and servos angles.

 Attached Libraries:

 -Spotmicro_Inverse_Kinematics_and_Position_Library_v01.py:
-  This file contains a class of paramaters and functions to calculate Spot micro position It includes :
+  This file contains a class of paramaters and functions to calculate Spot micro position.
+  It includes :

     -The main dimensions of Spot micro
     -The center of gravity position and weight of each spotmicro limbs and body -The forward kinematics function